 The biggest reason to read the manual is learn what features your camera has.
 Many will be obvious, but today’s cameras are complex computers and the engineers are always surprising us with new, helpful technology.
 While you might get the information you need from websites, you need to know what your camera is capable of before you can ask the questions.

 I’ve had 3 different Nikon DSLRs starting with a D70 in 2004.
 Operating different cameras from the same brand is usually straightforward and the manufacturers want to make the transition easy.
 When you learn one camera, the next one should be easy to pick up and start working with.
 But we wouldn’t be upgrading if we didn’t get new features and that’s where the manual comes in handy.

 The best thing about a camera manual is that it doesn’t need to be read like a like a novel.
-You don’t start at page one and read through to the end.
+You don’t have to start at page one and read through to the end.
 You can start at any chapter that interests you and then go backwards or any where you want!

 For example, you might want to learn how to control the flash for some photos you’re taking later that day – jump to that section, read up and put the manual down for a few days.
 Learning a complex machine like a new camera can take time, there’s a good chance that you’ll also forget some features along the way.

 Need to learn how the focus modes work?
 There will be a chapter on that.
 Care and maintenance?
 Read that one!
 How about White Balance?
 It’s all in there.